BobJones13579/fantasy-dashboard/docs/0-Overview/README.md

 # Fantasy Football Companion App - Project Overview

+## TLDR

+Central navigation and introduction to the Fantasy Football Companion App project documentation, providing overview of the project, goals, and complete documentation ecosystem navigation.

 ## Purpose

 This document serves as the central navigation and introduction to the Fantasy Football Companion App project documentation.
 It provides an overview of the project, its goals, and how to navigate the complete documentation ecosystem.